 Here is Tess in mid November, I let her go pretty wild as I knew I was going to do this demo for you.
 Lots of canes going everywhere but we are going to cut many of those back.

-As I showed in my Train your Climber on an Arbor post I will check for any damage on the main canes and remove those.
+Prune your rose as I showed in my Train your Climber on an Arbor post.
+Check for any damage on the main canes and remove those.
 Main canes are the ones that come from the ground.
 Any that grow off of the main canes are called lateral canes.

 Already you can see the rose has been thinned out.
 The yellow arrows are some of the main canes and the orange is a lateral cane.